 - Send tax to HM Revenue and Customs (HMRC).

-- Provide you with a pay slip, complete with details of all the deductions from your pay.
-Payment for pension, if you get one, may not come with a pay slip every single time.
+- Provide a pay slip with details of all the deductions from your pay.
+Pension payment, if you get one, may not come with a pay slip every single time.

-- Provide you with a form P60 that shows the total amount paid to you and the total deductions made for the previous tax year.
+- Provide a form P60 that shows the total amount paid to you and the total deductions made for the previous tax year.

-How will employers know how much tax deduct?
+How will employers know how much tax is deducted?

 They base it on the tax code that HMRC provides.
-In the event that more information is needed to issue a full tax code, an emergency tax code will be provided.
+An emergency tax code will be provided if more information is needed to issue a complete tax code.

 Issues with the tax codes, such as failure to switch from an emergency tax code to the full tax code at the right time, can mean overpaid tax and a substantial Tax Refund.